-Note: The definition of directory information is found on page 515-2 of the school district's policy.
-This definition includes all of the types of information specifically referenced by state and federal law as directory information.
-A school district may choose not to include some or all of the enumerated information as directory information.
-A school district also may add to the list of directory information, as long as the added data is not information that generally would be deemed as an invasion of privacy or information that references the student's religion, race, color, social position, or nationality.
 A school district also may specify in this section that the disclosure of directory information will be limited to specific parties, for specific purposes, or both.
 The identity of those parties and/or purposes should be identified.
 To the extent a school district adds these restrictions, it must then limit its directory information disclosures to those individuals and/or purposes specified in this public notice.
 Procedures to address how these restrictions will be enforced by the school district are advised.
 Designation of directory information is an important policy decision for the local school board which must balance not only the privacy interests of the student against public disclosure but also the additional administrative requirements such restrictions on disclosures will place on the school district.

-- a.
-THE INFORMATION LISTED ABOVE SHALL BE PUBLIC INFORMATION WHICH THE SCHOOL DISTRICT MAY DISCLOSE FROM THE EDUCATION RECORDS OF A STUDENT OR INFORMATION REGARDING A PARENT. - b.
+- THE INFORMATION LISTED ABOVE SHALL BE PUBLIC a.
+INFORMATION WHICH THE SCHOOL DISTRICT MAY DISCLOSE EDUCATION RECORDS OF Α STUDENT FROM THE OR INFORMATION REGARDING A PARENT. - b.
 SHOULD THE PARENT OF A STUDENT OR THE STUDENT SO DESIRE, ANY OR ALL OF THE LISTED INFORMATION WILL NOT BE DISCLOSED WITHOUT THE PARENT'S OR ELIGIBLE STUDENT'S PRIOR WRITTEN CONSENT EXCEPT TO SCHOOL OFFICIALS AS PROVIDED UNDER FEDERAL LAW. - c.
 IN ORDER TO MAKE ANY OR ALL OF THE DIRECTORY INFORMATION LISTED ABOVE "PRIVATE" (I.E., SUBJECT TO CONSENT PRIOR TO DISCLOSURE), THE PARENT OR ELIGIBLE STUDENT MUST MAKE A WRITTEN REQUEST TO THE BUILDING DIRECTOR WITHIN 30 DAYS OF ENROLLMENT EACH YEAR.
-THIS WRITTEN REQUEST MUST INCLUDE THE FOLLOWING INFORMATION: - (1) NAME OF STUDENT AND PARENT, AS APPROPRIATE; - (2) HOME ADDRESS; - (3) SCHOOL PRESENTLY ATTENDED BY STUDENT; - (4) PARENT'S LEGAL RELATIONSHIP TO STUDENT, IF APPLICABLE; - (5) SPECIFIC CATEGORY OR CATEGORIES OF DIRECTORY INFORMATION WHICH IS NOT TO BE MADE PUBLIC WITHOUT THE PARENT'S OR ELIGIBLE STUDENT'S PRIOR WRITTEN CONSENT. - 5.
-Pursuant to applicable law, Ubah Medical Academy (ISD 4121) hereby gives notice to parents of students and eligible students in grades 11 and 12 of their rights regarding release of information to military recruiting officers and post-secondary educational institutions.
+THIS WRITTEN REQUEST MUST INCLUDE THE FOLLOWING INFORMATION: - (1) NAME OF STUDENT AND PARENT, AS APPROPRIATE; - (2) HOME ADDRESS; - (3) SCHOOL PRESENTLY ATTENDED BY STUDENT; - (4) PARENT'S LEGAL RELATIONSHIP TO STUDENT, IF APPLICABLE; - (5) SPECIFIC CATEGORY OR CATEGORIES OF DIRECTORY INFORMATION WHICH IS NOT TO BE MADE PUBLIC WITHOUT THE PARENT'S OR ELIGIBLE STUDENT'S PRIOR WRITTEN CONSENT.

+Pursuant to applicable law, Ubah Academy (ISD 4121) hereby gives notice to parents of students and eligible students in grades 11 and 12 of their rights regarding release of information to military recruiting officers and post-secondary educational institutions.
 The school district must release the names, addresses, and home telephone numbers of students in grades 11 and 12 to military recruiting officers and post-secondary educational institutions within sixty (60) days after the date of the request.
-Data released to military recruiting officers under this provision may be used only for the purpose of providing information to students about military service, state and federal veterans' education benefits, and other career and educational opportunities provided by the military and cannot be further disseminated to any other person except personnel of the recruiting services of the armed forces.
+Data released to military recruiting officers under this provision may be used only for the purpose of providing information to students about military service, state and federal veterans'

+education benefits, and other career and educational opportunities provided by the military and cannot be further disseminated to any other person except personnel of the recruiting services of the armed forces.